justinrgarrard/world-of-naevis.net/docs/character_creation/class/rogue.md

 # Rogue

 Rogues are the subtler counterpart to Fighters.
 Not quite as brawny, they make up for their lesser combat talents with a broader base of aptitudes.
-Their class description can be found [here](../../more/classes/rogue).
+Their class description can be found [here](../../../data/classes/rogue).

 #### Diverse Occupations
 While rogues are commonly associated with thieves, the class represents a wide variety of different vocations.
 Archaeologists, sherpas, courtiers, and many others may fall under the category as "versatile specialists".

 #### Roguecraft
-Even a modest rogue can boast six different skills and two areas of [Expertise](../../more/classes/rogue#expertise).
-They are universally proficient in the [Cant](../../more/cant) sign language as well as a small [collection of hand tools](../../../data/items/thief_tools).
+Even a modest rogue can boast six different skills and two areas of [Expertise](../../../data/classes/rogue#expertise).
+They are universally proficient in the Cant sign language as well as a small [collection of hand tools](../../../data/items/thief_tools).

 {: .note}
 > **Expertise**
 >
 > A rogue with expertise in Arcana can outclass a wizard with their mystic knowledge, while a rogue with expertise in Athletics can outrun a trained warrior.
 Consider making the most of these benefits by pairing Expertise with a high ability score in the corresponding skill.

+#### Cant
+{: .language}
+> **Cant** is a sign and signal language.
+Being proficient in this language allows you to communicate with your hands or certain visual tools (like torches and flags).
+You can purchase dangerous items like poison and grenades by showing the proper signals to black market merchants.

 ### Starting Gear
 _Rogue's Pack (39 lb.)_ or 100 gp.